 Watch this short Youtube video prepared by BookingHunterTV:

 There are many neighborhoods to live in.
 The North Side has long been gentrified and tends to be the most expensive and charming.
 High rises along the lake provide wonderful views.
 The area around the city is home to many new and existing 55+ and active adult communities, many of which have extensive amenities.
 Some high-rises in the city are attracting empty nesters.
 Prices of condos go from the $300's to $1 million or more.
-According to the National Association of Realtors, the average selling price in the greater Chicago area (including Napier and Elgin) was $299,000 in the third quarter of 2020, a 10% rise from the 3rd quarter of 2019.
+According to the National Association of Realtors, the average selling price in the greater Chicago area (including Napier and Elgin) was $292,100 in the 4th quarter of 2020.

 A major city that remains manageable; Great parks and views of Lake Michigan; Michigan Avenue shopping; Neighborhoods; Sports teams; Chicago Art Institute.
 And the Chicago Cubs and Wrigley Field, of course!

 • Have to be ready for an urban environment • It might be hard to make new friends • It is expensive • Really cold winters